borebrian2021/Moringa-Quick-Movers-Website/README.md

  * Access to internet
  ### Installation Process
  ****
-* Clone to thir repo : git clone git@github.com:borebrian2021/Moringa-Quick-Movers-Website.git
+* Clone to this repo : git clone git@github.com:borebrian2021/Moringa-Quick-Movers-Website.git
 * Unzip the downloaded files in a folder of choice.
 * Open the index file from the zipped file with any browser.
  ****